IVVM20/Python_Exceptions/README.md

 # Python Exception and Error Handling
 The main goal of the repository is to give examples on how to increase the code robustness and implement good exception/error handling procedures which guard against potential failures which may cause your program to exit its run in an uncontrolled fashion.
+The code is written using Python 3, but most of it can be also run in Python 2 with little or no modifications required.

 ## Preparing for Failure
 A good rule of thumb is to always prepare for failure in one of the components you have designed.
 This being said, you should start exercising failure scenarios in your design.
 The more failure scenarios you cover, the easier it will be to find why your program is missbehaving, thus reducing your Mean Time to Recover (__*MTTR*__).